 - Be sure to go for the pro add-on for added functionality which we found was essential.

 - Interactive World Maps – A premium map plugin that allows you to embed custom maps onto your site.
 We used this on Living the Dream to highlight countries that we had articles from.
 We removed this one because it conflicted with another plugin.

 - ONet Regenerate Thumbnails – A free plugin that allows you to refresh thumbnails if sizes change site-wide.
 We removed this one because

 - OptinMonster API – A premium plugin that allows you to display pop-ups for newsletter subscribers.
 Works quite well at what it is designed for but comes at a ~$200/year price tag.
 We removed this to reduce our page weight and instead now just use a MailerLite generic sign-up box displayed at the end of our posts via AdInserter.
 Read our Mailerlite review here!

 - Official StatCounter Plugin – A second analytics software that we used since day one.
 A bit easier to use and different data than GA.
 Once we redesigned this site we figured it was time to wave goodbye in the effort of providing just a bit faster site performance.

 - W3 Total Cache – A workhorse caching plugin that helps optimize your site for performance.
-As we have moved to Performance Foundry, they manage our caching issues for us (through ways we do not know) and we no longer use the plugin.

 - Q2W3 Fixed Widget – A simple plugin that allows a sidebar widget to become sticky and scroll down with the reader.
 Great for preventing white space and allow an ad or affiliate prompt to stay with a reader as they scroll.
 We removed this one because Mediavine requires a sticky sidebar ad without competition.